baudisgroup/CNAdjust/README.md

 ## Cohort CNA pattern data preparation

 By default, the prior CNA pattern in each cohort represents the occurrence probability of CNAs in genomic bins.
 The bin size is 1 MB.
 For GRCh38, there are 2 * 3106 bins (gain_frequency + loss_frequency).
 Detailed genomic bin locations for GRCh38 and GRCh37 can be found in `data/hg38_bin.txt` and `data/hg19_bin.txt`, respectively.
 You can define the CNA prior pattern yourself based on the same genomic region or custom genomic regions by setting the parameter `--use_custom_prior` to "true", as long as the values can be used as probabilities.
-The genomic location file should be tab-delimited and include four columns with self-defined column names to indicate bin index, chromosome, start, and end.
 Here we introduce two simple approaches to get the cohort-specific CNA reference pattern.

 ### from Progenetix